Doula Book Club

 Can I submit a book to be on the reading list?

 Absolutely!
 We are always open to recommendations and suggestions.

 We are aiming to select a cross section of material.
 We want to cover essential doula reading, even if many in the group have read it already because the same book may land in a different way 5 years later- also lively discussion around a topic is a very different way to engage with reading than by yourself in your home.
 In addition to birthwork staples we want to bring in branches of study and service that are often skipped over in trainings due to logistic time constraints such as adoption, bereavement work, supporting trans birthing people, community outreach, and onwards.

 Why only one book per month?

 This is our starter year.
-In future if we have the volume to support it we may choose whole topics or authors and do break out groups facilitated by graduates of our mentorship or apprenticeship programs.
+In the future, if we have the volume to support it, we may choose whole topics or authors and do break out groups facilitated by graduates of our mentorship or apprenticeship programs.
 As our pilot project we feel it is key to make this a container we can manage between the two of us for now, as we figure out what works.

 Why does this cost money?

 Just as we honor the time and work of the authors we feature, we value our own time and energy- not only the time spent on the call itself but the organization, correspondences and maintenance of a program of this nature.
 It is quite literally our responsibility as mentors to model safe practices of work that allow us to keep showing up fully.